hooklift/node-libvirt/API.md

 None.
 #### Return:
-An array of strings with the UUIDs of the secrets or null plus an exception if some error ocurred
+An array of strings with the UUIDs of the secrets or null plus an exception if some error occurred

 ### getNumberOfSecrets()
 Fetch number of currently defined secrets.